ZCHAnalytics/terraform-associate-prep/README.md

  - code for defining variables
  - code for remote state configuration in Terraform Cloud Workspace

-## Sample Workflow with Terraform CLI with Visuals
+## Simple Workflow with Terraform CLI with Visuals
 - codes
 - passing temporary variables with CLI

-## Sample Workflow with Version Control System - GitHub
+## Simple Workflow with Version Control System - GitHub
 - update the remote repository endpoint
 - remove or comment out the `cloud` configuration block in `terraform.tf`
 - enable integration between Terraform Workspace and Github Repository